2023 Audi Q5 Sportback

 Fuel Economy

 How’s the fuel economy?
-The Q5 Sportback gets an EPA-estimated 25 mpg in combined driving (23 city/28 highway).
-That's higher than the estimates for the BMW X3 xDrive30i and Mercedes-Benz GLC 300 4Matic.
-Our test vehicle returned 26.8 mpg on our evaluation loop in real-world driving, which indicates this estimate should be accurate.
+The Q5 Sportback gets an EPA-estimated 25 mpg in combined driving.
+That's 1 mpg higher than the BMW X4 xDrive30i and 1 mpg lower than the Mercedes-Benz GLC 300 4Matic Coupe.
+Our test vehicle returned 26.8 mpg on our evaluation loop in real-world driving, which indicates the estimate should be accurate.

 Value